-At Hospital Bay (Port Huon) and downstream (picture above), the Huon River is deep (10 meters+) and it is almost a mile wide.
-In days gone by, ocean-going freighters used to load timber and apples in Port Huon (picture below).
+At Hospital Bay (Port Huon) and downstream (picture on top), the Huon River is deep (10 meters+) and it is almost a mile wide.
+In days gone by, ocean-going freighters used to load timber and apples in Port Huon (pictures below).
 Tasmania is known as the Apple Isle.
 The port facilities are used these days by companies involved in salmon farming.

 The river runs from Port Huon for some 15 nm to the south-east and forms part of the ‘The Channel‘, the waterway behind Bruny Island.
 This channel is some 30 nm long, and it leads in the north to the River Derwent and the state’s capital Hobart (a further 10 nm up the Derwent).

 To the South of the D’Entrecasteaux Channel we come to the Southern Ocean.
 There are some areas along the coast that can be reached easily with a small sail boat, but the conditions will have to be right.
-Past the South-East Cape, along Tasmania’s southern coast the conditions will have to be very right … and they are, occasionally.
+Past the South-East Cape, along Tasmania’s southern coast, the conditions will have to be very right …